bitovi/academy/src/react/10-context-hooks.md

 @highlight 18-21,only

 Now, we can refactor our `Layout` component to use this new provider.
-Notice how much cleaner it looks when we abstract away the context logic into it's own component (`ThemeProvider`)
+Notice how much cleaner it looks when we abstract away the context logic into its own component (`ThemeProvider`)

 ```jsx
 import React from 'react';